zharinov-nikita/create-snippet/README.md

 #### Basic commands

-1) `npx create-snippet --help` will show hints
+1) `npx create-snippet --help or -h` will show hints
-2) `npx create-snippet --init` initializes the project
+2) `npx create-snippet --init or -i` initializes the project
-3) `npx create-snippet --generate` generates a new snippet
+3) `npx create-snippet --generate or -g` generates a new snippet
+3) `npx create-snippet --clear-cache  or -cc` clear cache

 #### New snippet